mbaytas/MAVA337Labs/Assignment_Final/README.md

 - Novel concept that integrates learning throughout the course ::: *5 Points*
 - Working application ::: *8 Marks*

-Put all four project directories inside a directory called `4_3_Final_YourName`.
+Put the project inside a directory called `4_3_Final_YourName`.
 Compress it into a .zip file with the same name.
 E-mail it to the instructor and the TA (see the syllabus for the contact information).